csparker/deep_qmri/Hackers_Guide.md

 Welcome Hackers!
-Below is a brief overview of the rationalle for the project.
-In the Set-up section, there are some instructions on things you will need to do before you start hacking.
-Once you've set up, the hacking guide and list of useful resources are there to help us complete the project!
+Below is more detail about the rationalle for the project.
+In the Set-up section there are some instructions on things you will need to do before you start hacking.
+Once you've set up, the hacking guide and list of useful resources are there to provide a guide to help us complete the project!

 # Rationalle